Bokayy/Search-and-display/README.md

 ```

 ## Before you begin
-* Find `pkc-name` in files and replace with your desired component name, always keep `pkc-` prefix in component name to avoid naming collisions.
+* Find `pkc-search-and-display` in files and replace with your desired component name, always keep `pkc-` prefix in component name to avoid naming collisions.
 * Update author field in package.json.
 * Enter project name for which this component is developed in keywords in package.json.
 We want to keep track of components created for IZZI, Carnet, PYP etc...

 ## How this works

 ### IZZI build (default)
-After building component configuration is saved to `window['pkc-name']`, and that object is used to register global Vue component.
+After building component configuration is saved to `window['pkc-search-and-display']`, and that object is used to register global Vue component.
 Component registration part is found at the bottom of `vue.config.js`.
 It gets appended to finished webpack bundle.
 Vue is not included in default build (configured in `main.js`), it is available in Shell, and included in `index.html` so we never import it.

 ### Standalone build